-Figure 120: Spreadsheet table returns the SpreadsheetResult datatype
+Figure 89: Spreadsheet table returns the SpreadsheetResult datatype

 In the second case, the returned result type is a data type as in all other rule tables, so there is no need for SpreadsheetResult in the rule table header.
-The cell with the RETURN key word for a row will be returned.
-OpenL Tablets calculates the cells required just for that result calculation.
-In the following example, the License_Points cell is not included in the Tier Factor calculation and can simply be skipped:
+The value of the last row, or the latest one if there are several columns, is returned.
+OpenL Tablets calculates line by line as follows:

-Figure 121: Spreadsheet table returning a single value
+Figure 90: Spreadsheet table returning a single value